sebjwallace/HTM-theory-viz/CorticalLayers.md

 Although every cell has the same processing mechanism, they operate differently depending on who they're connected to.
 For example, neurons in layer 4 who connect to each other have a different function from the cells in layer 6 that connect to layers 3, 5 and input axons.

 Starting with the feedforward inputs from other regions, the thalumas, etc. the primary input layer is layer 4.
-On the way to layer 4 the layer 6 cells form synapses to input axons.
+On the way to layer 4 the layer 6 cells form synapses to the input axons.
 Layer 4 performs the first classification of inputs then feeds onto layers 2/3 for further classification.
 From layers 2/3 the output feeds to other regions.

+Feedback inputs from higher regions enter into layer 1 where the inputs are distributed across all the columns.
+Ignoring layer 5 (which is involved with motor output) the feedback pathway is just as simple the feedforward pathway.
+The inputs routed from layer 1 pass through layers 2/3 onto layer 6.
+As layer 6 has synaptic connections with feedforward inputs, it combines the classifications from layers 2/3 with the classifications of the lower regions layers 2/3 axons.
+Layer 6 then feeds back to the lower region for feedback input.

+Further details on the functions of these layers will be illustrated later.
+For now this is the general schematic.

 ![cortex_layers_map](https://github.com/sebjwallace/HTM-theory/blob/master/layersmap.png)